kvbc/lol-shen-support/bible.md

 # Shen Support Bible

 ## 1. Introduction

-Shen Support is a pick that relies completely on your teammates (soloQ nightmare) - engaging and peeling for your team.
+Shen Support is a pick that relies completely on your teammates (solo-Q nightmare) - engaging and peeling for your team.
 It is not a pick that can carry or deal any substantial (non-emotional) damage.
 I like to think of it as a less tanky, more damage, roaming, global presence Leona.